How does FSCS protection cover investments?

 But that doesn't mean all of your investments are covered.

-First of all, financial firms regulated by the Financial Conduct Authority (FCA) must comply with a set of rules called the Client Assets Sourcebook, or CASS as it is more widely known.
+First of all, financial firms regulated by the Financial Conduct Authority (FCA) must comply with a set of rules called the Client Assets Sourcebook, or CASS, as it's more widely known.

-CASS ensures that financial providers (such as investment brokers) keep the assets and funds of their clients separate from their own assets.
+CASS makes sure that financial providers (such as investment brokers) keep the assets and funds of their clients separate from their own assets.

 This also prevents client assets from being used to pay back creditors if the firm goes into administration.